Index of Refraction Calculator

 The index of refraction calculator will allow you to calculate the refractive index of any medium.
-It is also a tool useful for determining the speed of light in any medium.
-Continue reading to discover the index of refraction formula and to learn how to find the index of refraction.
+It is also a valuable tool for determining the speed of light in any translucent material.
+Continue reading to discover the index of refraction formula and learn how to find the index of refraction.

 Refractive index definition

-The index of refraction, called also the refractive index, describes how light propagates through a medium.
-It is a dimensionless quantity and it determines how much light is bent (refracted) when entering a different medium.
+The index of refraction, also called the refractive index, describes how light propagates through a medium.
+It is a dimensionless quantity, and it determines how much light is bent (or refracted) when entering a different medium.
 In essence, refraction means a change in the speed and wavelength of the wave.

 Index of refraction formula

-Index of refraction of any medium is defined as the proportion between the light of speed in vacuum and in the investigated medium.
-The refractive index equation is
+Index of refraction of any medium is defined as the proportion between the speed of light in vacuum and in the investigated medium.
+The refractive index equation is:

-The typical values for refractive index are between 1 and 2, but there are some higher values.
-As nothing can travel faster than with the speed of light, there are no materials with the index of refraction lower than 1.
+The typical values for the refractive index are between 1 and 2, but there are some higher values.
+As nothing can travel faster than with the speed of light, there are no materials with an index of refraction lower than 1.

 How to find the index of refraction

 - Determine the speed of light in the analyzed medium.
-For example, let's assume 228 850 km/s.
+For example, let's assume .